operasoftware/devopera/articles/_posts/2014-06-10-css-will-change-property.md

 However, hovering the ancestor does not always indicate that the element will be interacted with for sure, so you could do something like set `will-change` when a view becomes active in your application, or if the element is within the visible part of the viewport, which increases the chances of the element being interacted with.

-###Remove `will-change` After The Changes Are Done
+### Remove `will-change` After the Changes Are Done

 The optimizations that the browser makes for changes that are about to occur are usually costly and, as we mentioned earlier, can take up much of the machine’s resources.
 The usual browser behavior for optimizations that it makes is to remove these optimzations and revert back to normal behavior as soon as it can.
 However, `will-change` **overrides this behavior** maintaining the optimizations for much longer than the browser would otherwise do.

 As such, you should always remember to *remove* `will-change` after the element is done changing, so the browser can recover whatever resources the optimizations are claiming.

-It’s not possible to remove `will-change` if it is declared in the style sheet, which is why it is almost always recommended that you set and unset it using Javascript.
+It’s not possible to remove `will-change` if it is declared in the style sheet, which is why it is almost always recommended that you set and unset it using JavaScript.
 By scripting, you can declare your changes to the browser, and then remove `will-change` after the changes are done, by listening to when these changes have finished.
 For example, just like we did in the style rules in the previous section, you could listen for when the element (or its ancestor) is hovered, and then set `will-change` on `mouseenter`.
 If your element is being animated, you can listen for when the animation has ended using the DOM event `animationEnd`, and then remove `will-change` once `animationEnd` is fired.

 	// Rough generic example
 	// Get the element that is going to be animated on click, for example